No898/ruby-rails-journey/README.md

 ## ✨ About

 I'm a fullstack developer expanding my backend skill set through Ruby and Rails.
-This repository is my living log and learning playground — built publicly, iteratively, and for the long term.
+This repository is my living log and learning playground, built publicly, iteratively, and for the long term.